 For the hood, use the plain black fabric to create a hood and pin to the hat.
 Also, pin together the two sides hanging down under the chin to create a V.

 Make the cheesecloth look old and nasty

 Over high-heat boil a large pot of water.
 Add several tea bags and steep for 15-20 minutes.
-Remove pot from the heat and squeeze remaining liquid from tea bags into the pot.
+Remove pot from the heat and squeeze the remaining liquid from tea bags into the pot.
 Discard tea bags.
-Submerge the folded cheesecloth into the water and let sit for 20-30 minutes or until desired color is achieved (Remember cloth will lighten when dry).
-Do this in several batches to achieve different tints of color.
-Remove cheesecloth and wring out liquid.
+Submerge the folded cheesecloth into the water and let sit for 20-30 minutes or until the desired color is achieved (Remember cloth will lighten when dry).
+Do this in several batches to m different tints of color.
+Remove cheesecloth and wring out the liquid.
 Place cheesecloth into clothes dryer until dry.
 The dryer will set the tea stain into the fabric.

 With the cheesecloth still folded together tie one end to something sturdy and stretch to work with.
 Using several colors of marker (yellows, browns, grays) make random marks across the fabric.
 Once colored to your liking, unfold and stretch-out the cheesecloth.